lauracutting/typetune/pages/about.md

 What makes Typetune different?

 * Looks back to the past, focusing on fonts in music from a variety of decades
-* Observes all genres of music, not just what is popular today *
+* Observes all genres of music and the artists at the time, particularly those off the beaten track
+* Shows how music art inspired culture at the time

 What are the brand's qualities?

 * Creativity: Typetune is inspired by album cover art, telling the stories behind the designs
 * Passion:  every article is written with a deep rooted interest in music
 * Accessibility: our articles are written in an accessible tone

 ## The Logo